-Example of Graduate Teaching Assistant Job Assist faculty or other instructional staff in postsecondary institutions by performing teaching or teaching-related duties, such as teaching lower level courses, developing teaching materials, preparing and giving examinations, and grading examinations or papers.
+Job Description: Assist faculty or other instructional staff in postsecondary institutions by performing teaching or teaching-related duties, such as teaching lower level courses, developing teaching materials, preparing and giving examinations, and grading examinations or papers.
 Graduate teaching assistants must be enrolled in a graduate school program.
 Graduate assistants who primarily perform non-teaching duties, such as research, should be reported in the occupational category related to the work performed.

-- Provide assistance to faculty members or staff with laboratory or field research.
+- Assist faculty members or staff with student conferences.

 - Lead discussion sections, tutorials, or laboratory sections.

 - Attend lectures given by the supervising instructor.

 Below is a list of the skills most Graduate Teaching Assistants say are important on the job.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.